disarticulate/build-latest-nginx/README.md

 Optionally it allows to change the <b>server string</b> returned in http headers.

 It takes less than a minute to download and build everything.

+Tested on Debian 8.4 (jessie).
+It is assumed that build-essentials are installed.
+         apt-get install build-essentials

 ### Usage: